 To date many unique items have been recovered, including rare early American minted gold coins, a variety of pocket watches, engraved silverware sets, china and serving ware, and many other items passengers would have used while on board the ship.
 Recovery operations are ongoing, and each dive to the site reveals just a little bit more of the Pulaski secrets.

-Pictures from the Steamship Pulaski:
+Pictures from recovery efforts on the Steamship Pulaski: